 - 7.71 The NPPF highlights the great importance the Government attaches to the built environment and the need to plan positively for the achievement of high quality development.
-National policy confirms that local plans should aim to ensure that development responds to local character and seek to promote or reinforce local distinctiveness. - 7.72 This is particularly pertinent within the main villages of the National Park.
-The four defined villages of Ashurst, Brockenhurst, Lyndhurst and Sway are small in size (all less than 3,500 residents) and are an important part of the New Forest landscape.
+National policy confirms that local plans should aim to ensure that development responds to local character and seek to promote or reinforce local distinctiveness. - 7.72 This is particularly pertinent within the Defined Villages of the National Park.
+The four defined villages of Ashurst, Brockenhurst, Lyndhurst and Sway are small in size (all less than 3,500 residents) and are an important part of the

+New Forest landscape.
 The built character of these villages is varied.
 The core of the villages are often characterised by denser, close-knit development.
 The outer residential areas are generally more spacious in character and distinguished by mature trees and gardens, which make an important contribution to the quality and character of the villages in which they are situated.
-It is essential that general pressure for development within the National Park does not lead to inappropriate development in the defined villages.
-It is therefore important that proposals for infilling and redevelopment within the villages respond to the local character and reflect the local development densities where appropriate.
-This can include relatively high densities within the centre of the villages; with the parts of the defined villages outside their cores typically lower density.
+It is essential that general pressure for development within the National Park does not lead to inappropriate development in the Defined Villages.
+It is therefore important that proposals for infilling and redevelopment within the Villages respond to the local character and reflect the local development densities where appropriate.
+This can include relatively high densities within the centre of the Defined Villages; and outside their cores lower density.